 Authentication can be configured in one of 2 possible methods: Server-based authentication, and OptiCore authentication.

-Server-based authentication leaves authentication process to application server.
-This authentication mode is recommended by NCR, because application server provides efficient and powerful security support.
+Server-based authentication leaves the authentication process to the application server.
+This authentication mode is recommended by NCR because the application server provides efficient and powerful security support.

-OptiCore authentication is an in-house Single Sign On (SSO) solution from OptiSuite, so that all applications authenticate user via OptiCore authentication library.
+OptiCore authentication is an in-house Single Sign On (SSO) solution from OptiSuite so, that all applications authenticate the user via the OptiCore authentication library.

-Customized authentication code: This mode is used when installing institution has specific requirements and/or existing system to integrate.
+Customized authentication code: This mode is used when installing an institution that has specific requirements and/or an existing system to integrate.
 User credentials are provided by that outside system/source.

-DBAuthorizer variant: This sample method is provided with OptiSuite applications and allows to manage users stored in a database, for example OptiCash or OptiVault database.
+DBAuthorizer variant: This sample method is provided with OptiSuite applications and allows to manage users stored in a database, for example, OptiCash or OptiVault database.

-* To comment xml configuration file, use “<!---“ and “--->” to include the section desired, uncomment is to remove the “<!--” and “-->”
+* To comment XML configuration file, use “<!---“ and “--->” to include the section desired, uncomment is to remove the “<!--” and “-->”